 St Ives may be the end of the road in geographical terms but visiting Far West Cornwall doesn’t mean having to navigate a culinary cul-de-sac.
 St Ives is well known as a ‘foodie hot spot’.
 The jumble of winding alleys that once knotted together a humble fishing village are now lined with chic shops, galleries and delis.
 Make sure you don’t overlook the fresh mackerel sold from an ice bucket and honesty box up a tiny alleyway away from the seafront.

 This deli in St Ives is perfect for picnics.
 The counter and shelves heave with Cornish produce, from locally grown fruit and veg, to wines and Cornish cheeses.
-You can take away a picnic hamper made to order full of freshly made scotch eggs, goat’s cheese tarts, Ann’s pasties.
+You can take away a picnic hamper made to order full of freshly made scotch eggs, goat’s cheese tarts and Ann’s pasties.
 You can even tuck into a takeaway curry.
-Leave room for homemade cakes, including the epic rock bun.
+Leave room for homemade cakes, including epic rock buns.

 Looking for the best ice cream in St Ives?
-Ice-cream wars are waged between Kelly’s vans and the classy Moomaid of Zennor parlour – its Shipwreck Extra Stormy flavour (salted caramel ice-cream with chunks of honeycomb and chocolate) is the overall winner.
+Ice-cream wars are waged between Kelly’s vans and the classy Moomaid of Zennor parlour – the latter’s Shipwreck Extra Stormy flavour (salted caramel ice-cream with chunks of honeycomb and chocolate) is a winner.

 This bright and breezy restaurant serves the unlikely combo of rum and seafood.
 The food menu has a section dedicated to ‘po boys, rolls and tacos’, as well as a selection of small plates including popcorn shrimp with Creole dipping sauce and fresh crab and tomato bisque.
 Larger dishes put exotic twists on classic seaside favourites – Jamaican beer-battered fish and chips, Louisiana gumbo and Cajun blackened fish with a spice crust.
 As its name suggests, crab is a highlight – don’t miss the soft shell crab burger.

-This burger joint down a tiny little backstreet of St Ives serves legendary Cornish beef burgers.
+Down a tiny little St Ives backstreet, this place serves legendary Cornish beef burgers.
 The classic Blas burger piles a beef patty from Trevaskis Farm with pickled cucumber, salad and aioli.
 Add Davidstow Cheddar or Cornish Blue cheese, chilli relish or chargrilled corn salsa for less than a quid, or vegetarians can go for a black bean burger.
 Oh, and there are banana splits (a vegan option too) for pud!

-From St Ives head past the sandy cove at Porthcurno, the breath taking Minack Theatre carved into the cliff and tiny, teetering Mousehole (pronounced mow-zel).
-Because it’s at Penzance, where the food scene really snaps at St Ives’ heels.
+From St Ives head past the sandy cove at Porthcurno, the breathtaking Minack Theatre carved into the cliff and tiny and teetering Mousehole (pronounced mow-zel).
+Because it’s at Penzance where the food scene really snaps at St Ives’ heels.